 - Buy Boogeyman DVD

-Boogeyman Collection
+Boogeyman Movies

 Boogeyman is a 2005 New Zealand-American supernatural horror film directed by Stephen Kay and starring Barry Watson, Emily Deschanel, Skye McCole Bartusiak, and Lucy Lawless.
 The film is a take on the classic "boogeyman", or monster in the closet, who is the main antagonist of the film.
 The plot concerns a young man, Tim Jensen, who must confront the childhood terror that has affected his life.
 The film was generally panned by critics, often citing a generic and unoriginal plot as the main criticism.
 Despite receiving negative reviews from critics, the film was a financial success, and was followed by two direct-to-video sequels, Boogeyman 2 (2007) and Boogeyman 3 (2008).